 How Much Does Blood Work Cost?

-Prices will vary between clinics but these are typical fees in 2019:
+Prices will vary between clinics but the typical fees can be found on our pricelist here.

 What Are The Negatives Of Blood Work?